cpplibv/libv/LIBV-TODO.md

 libv.gl: glReadBuffer and glDrawBuffer | not urgent as the defaults are correct libv.gl: learn glPixelStore / implement

+libv.glr: texture, do not store the whole image, only have pending chunks, this will get rid of a lot of memcopy nightmare libv.glr: optimize every remote resource with head access libv.ui: switch of direct glr usage to a UI wrapper bulk renderer libv.ui: question: for bulk rendering would stencil buffer help for fonts | yes-kind of but alpha makes it tricky libv.glr: IDEA: An Entry object the group every call/state to a single render operation, both in queue and on the user API libv.glr: IDEA: Versioned resources, beside what tell which version are we want to use libv.glr: Make the reordering explicit and opt-in libv.glr: Refactor the variants

 libv.ecs: Test fails with an assert in boost vector

+libv.va4/ia4: (Iris/Vader Asset 4) New "library" to handle vm4 models and bundle them.
+libv.va4/ia4: Animation drivers: look at, rotate around world/local xyz, pulsate, play animation, etc...

+libv.lua: function to immediately destroy a variable (useful for game object or gui object cleanup that would hold a resource otherwise)

 --- AWAITING ---------------------------------------------------------------------------------------